jexp/batch-import/readme.txt

 Tab separated csv input files.

-Example data for the files is a small social network The row number corresponds to the node-id (node 0 is the reference node)
+Example data for the files is a small social network

+Property names in first row.
 Property values not listed will not be set on the nodes or properties.

+The row number corresponds to the node-id (node 0 is the reference node)

 nodes.csv

 name    age works_on
 Michael 37  neo4j
 Rana    6
 Selma   4

-format rels.csv
+rels.csv

 start	end	type	    since
 1     2   FATHER_OF	2004-01-01
 1     3   FATHER_OF 2007-09-01
 2     3   SISTER_OF 2008-05-03

 ynagzet:batchimport mh$ rm -rf target/db